 - Age: Children under 5 years of age and adults over the age of 20 are most at risk of contracting measles.

 - Compromised immune system: People with weakened immune systems have a higher risk of getting sick.
+You can keep your immune system strong with supplemental amino acids.

 - Pregnancy: Women who are pregnant are more at risk of contracting the disease.